In addition to a range of resources and support services available at Sippy Downs, USC Gympie students have access to:

 Visit current students for useful links and other information.

-Students can also access the USC e-Counselling service, a confidential online service for students enrolled at USC.
-To register please submit an e-Counselling request, or you can contact Student Central - Gympie to arrange a telephone appointment.
+Students can also access the USC Ask Counselling service, a confidential online service for students enrolled at USC.
+To register, please submit an Ask Counselling request, or you can contact Student Central - Gympie to arrange a telephone appointment.

-We ensure equal access to all aspects of university life.
-If your studies are affected by a disability, learning disorder, injury or illness, Disability Services can provide assistance, advocacy and reasonable academic adjustments.
+AccessAbility Services ensure equal access to all aspects of university life.
+If your studies are affected by a disability, learning disorder, injury or illness, or you are a primary carer for someone, AccessAbility Services can provide assistance, advocacy, and reasonable academic adjustments.
+Students can contact Student Wellbeing at our Sunshine Coast campus by phoning 5430 1226, or email AccessAbility@usc.edu.au.

 Gympie students can also access the Indigenous Academic Mentoring program that offers additional tutoring to assist Aboriginal and Torres Strait Islander students enrolled at USC.